bencwallace/pivot/README.md

 ## Usage

-For usage instructions, run the following command from the directory containing the `pivot` executable:
+For usage instructions, run the following command (assuming the `pivot` executable is in the `build` directory):

 ```
-./pivot --help
+./build/pivot --help
 ```

 ## Benchmarks